joinpursuit/Pursuit-Core-iOS/AssignmentGradingPolicy.md

   * Assignments submitted on time that receive an initial grade of 50% or less of the maximum score may be revised and resubmitted within one (1) week of initial grading for a maximum grade of 5 points less than the maximum score.
   * Assignments submitted on time that receive an initial grade that is greater than 50% of the maximum score are not eligible for resubmission.
 * Assignments submitted late will be graded within one (1) week of submission for a maximum grade of 5 points less than the maximum score.
-* No submission for an assignment will receive a score of 0 points.
+* If a fellow does not submit an assignment, they will receive a score of 0 points.

 ## Notes
 - Grading policy is subject to change and fellows will be notified of changes.